svbugakov/transfer/README.txt

-client getaccs - get all accounts and its balance client getacc [ACC] - get the account [ACC] and it balance client transfer [ACC_FROM] [ACC_TO] [SUM] - transfer [SUM] money between accounts [ACC_FROM] and [ACC_TO] (I did not create the creation functional, and in theory account closure (since the account can not be deleted), sorry I did not have enough time)
+client getaccs - get all accounts and its balance client getacc [ACC] - get the account [ACC] and it balance client transfer [ACC_FROM] [ACC_TO] [SUM] - transfer [SUM] money between accounts [ACC_FROM] and [ACC_TO]

 ---------------------------------------------------------------------------------------------
 GIIDE DEPLOY
 --CLIENT